Alfresco/acs-deployment/docs/helm/eks-deployment.md

 eksctl](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html)
 guide.

-## Setup ACS infrastructure dependencies
+## Set up ACS infrastructure dependencies

-Now that we have an EKS cluster up and running, there are a few one time steps that we need to perform before ACS could be successfully installed.
+Now that we have an EKS cluster up and running, there are a few one time steps that we need to perform before ACS can be successfully installed.

 ### Storage